In this article we’re going to go over the big list of words found in

 However, all of this is costly, pixmaps are drawn offscreen, the compositor has to join them back together the way it likes via whatever renderer it has chosen and it has to send back that final result to the X server for it to be drawn on the front buffer.
 This can be slow.

 This is where the Direct Rendering Infrastructure for OpenGL (DRI) and the Accelerated indirect GLX (AIGLX) come in to the rescue.
-There’s an early obsolete solution called Xgl which is a custom Xserver implementation which allows direct rendering, that is the windows can send directly opengl command to the graphic card, and a newest more flexible one called AIGLX that let the windows send GLX (protocol of an X extension) commands to the server and let the server send those to the graphic card in an accelerated way.
+There’s an early obsolete solution called Xgl which is a custom Xserver implementation which allows direct rendering, that is the windows can send directly opengl command to the graphic card, and a newer more flexible one called AIGLX that let the windows send GLX (protocol of an X extension) commands to the server and let the server send those to the graphic card in an accelerated way.
 Both of those try to reduce the overhead of the transfer from the OpenGL renderer with the X server by sharing a direct buffer with it.
-This also means that those solution are machine dependent and won’t work over the network.
+This also means that those solutions are machine dependent and won’t work over the network.

 The last issue it poses is for applications that don’t want to pass by the compositor because there’s no need to: full screen applications.
 Full screen applications usually want full graphical power and passing through composition might be too extensive.
-This is why some compositor are smart enough to turn off redirection for full screen application and letting them own the front buffer all to themselves.
+This is why some compositors are smart enough to turn off redirection for full screen application and letting them own the front buffer all to themselves.
 This is called undirecting.

 Checkout this illustration to better grasp all of this.